 Among the outbuildings was a former store that I converted into a fully-fledged chapel.
 I embarked on the project intending that this would serve not only as a domestic chapel for the worship of my young family and myself, but that it would form a focal point for San Luigi and AEC members in Great Britain.
 The resulting Vilatte Chapel was duly registered with the civil authorities as a place of worship.

 On 1 August 2016, Archbishop Peter Paul Brennan, Universal Primate of the Order of Corporate Reunion, died.
 Archbishop Brennan had been a friend for many years and we would meet on his regular visits to London.
 He was one of the rare breed of clergymen who had the ability to work both within conservative and liberal church traditions, and sought throughout to bring about unity and to find common ground between groups of Christians.
-Although he appointed no successor, Michael Kline was swift to try to step into his shoes.
-Kline unfortunately lacked the gifts of Archbishop Brennan, and despite many attempts at help and guidance, insisted on taking an autocratic and insensitive approach that lost him key support, especially when this involved interference in other jurisdictions.
-When it became apparent that any remonstrance or constructive suggestion was simply being ignored by Kline, it became necessary to act, and the AEC in consequence separated its historic representation of the Order of Corporate Reunion (which dates from 1933) from Kline’s recently-formed Missouri corporation in April 2018.
-The result of this action, the reasons for which were detailed in an official statement of the AEC, was a campaign of online personal vilification against me by Kline, which spoke eloquently as to his character and suitability for office.
+He appointed no successor, and following a period of transition the AEC reasserted its own historic representation of the Order of Corporate Reunion (which dates from 1933).
 Subsequently, the OCR would be re-organized under the AEC and the Catholicate of the West and incorporated once more in its homeland of England.
-The incorporation confirmed that this was the sole and exclusive representation of the Order founded in 1874 to bring about unity between Anglicans and Roman Catholics.
+This also marked a revival of its founding mission as a religious society to bring about unity between Anglicans and Roman Catholics.
 This mission grew internationally to include both clerical and lay members on several continents.